RickStrahl/AlbumViewerVNext/Readme.md

-# West Wind Album Viewer ASP.NET 5 Sample
+# West Wind Album Viewer ASP.NET Core Sample
 **Sample SPA application demonstrating ASP.NET Core features**

 This is the sample code for the Album Viewer sample application from the CoDe Magazine Article *A First Look at ASP.NET vNext* and various ASP.NET Core blog posts from Rick Strahl's Web Log.

-This sample is a Mobile Web enabled album viewer that allows you to browse, add and music albums and artists that demonstrates using a client side AngularJs application talking to a ASP.NET 5 API backend using Entity Framework and a simple layer to handle data access.
+This sample is a Mobile Web enabled album viewer that allows you to browse, add and music albums and artists that demonstrates using a client side AngularJs application talking to a ASP.NET Core API backend using Entity Framework and a simple layer to handle data access.

 > Current Supported Version: RC2 (use tags for others)